-Judging by the fact that 78% of small businesses are profitable at the moment, we could say that equals the percentage of entrepreneurs that are successful in their business.
+Judging by the fact that 78% of small businesses are profitable at the moment, we could say that equals the percentage of entrepreneurs that are successful at their business.
 This translates as three out of four businesses, which is quite encouraging.

 What percentage of the population are entrepreneurs?

-Out of 7.594 billion people on the planet, 582 million are entrepreneurs that either possess or have just started their own business.
-What’s more, the most successful entrepreneurs live in the US, UK, and India.
+Out of the 7.594 billion people on the planet, 582 million are entrepreneurs that either possess or have just started their own business.
+What’s more, the most successful entrepreneurs live in the US, the UK, and India.

 Why do most entrepreneurs fail?

 Despite there being a lot of reasons why a business fails, the most common ones include the lack of capital, lack of experience and expertise, lack of market demand, and bad management/marketing.